GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-assignment02.md

 a) Download the file "MarburgTemperature.RData" from "Data / Exercises and Assignments".
 When you click on the folder icon in your Environment and navigate to this file, you can load the `MarburgTemperature` dataset into your workspace.
 {% include figure image_path="/assets/images/unit_images/u10/loaddata.png" caption="You need to click here" %}

-b) find the hottest temperture and the date when it has been measured over all three data sets.
+b) find the hottest temperature and the date when it has been measured over all three data sets.